Your Ultimate Guide to Creating a Fact Sheet

 Lay out the Key Metrics that represent your progress.
 Show relevant and overarching metrics that are based on normalized data captured over the course of a significant amount of time.
 These metrics could address the methodologies through which you will measure success, such as conversion, retention, and churn rates.
 For startups that may not have enough data to work off of, use applicable industry related metrics that showcase the potential of your idea.

 If you’re creating a fact sheet for investors or internal reporting, consider expanding this section to show your growth and attach an investment table.
 The editable examples on the right are investor intro (top) and internal reporting (bottom) fact sheets made through Xtensio’s templates.
+The consulting services proposal and the pitch deck template are also great ways to show potential investors and clients why your product or service is valuable.

 Caution: Avoid hyperbole such as – this is a billion dollar industry.
 Every industry is, and it does not prove that you will get a slice of it.
 Be specific and list only concrete information.